-As shown in Figure 1E-3.36, multi-family zones in Fresno are located along major corridors that span throughout the city.
+As shown in Figure 1E-3.3536, multi-family zones in Fresno are located along major corridors that span throughout the city.
 Rather than being concentrated in one area, the City has adopted amendments to the citywide development code to encourage higher density development along strategic infill corridors, referred to as Activity Centers in the Fresno General Plan.
 Some of these Activity Centers are generally located on land along the first phase of the BRT system, composed of corridors along Blackstone Avenue between Downtown and the major shopping centers from Herndon Avenue to Nees Avenue, and along Ventura Avenue-Kings Canyon Road from Downtown to Clovis Avenue.

-Fresno has made significant policy changes to make it easier to build higher-density housing in Downtown and along Bus Rapid Transit (BRT) corridors, creating the first by-right zoning district in the city through the adoption of the Downtown Neighborhoods Community Plan in 2016 and lifting the caps off maximum dwelling units in mixed-use zone districts through the adoption of the mixed-use text amendment in 2022.
-Despite the policy changes, it continues to be difficult to build any new affordable housing without significant public subsidy.
+During the Urban Renewal era, public housing was generally concentrated Downtown.
+While several mixed-income housing developments were developed during the Redevelopment Era on the northern end of Downtown, a significant portion of the housing stock remains subsidized affordable and thus extremely low-income, as building market rate or even mixed income housing remains infeasible without significant public subsidy.
+Since then, Fresno has made significant policy changes to make it easier to build higher-density housing near transit in Downtown and along Bus Rapid Transit (BRT) corridors, creating the first by-right zoning district in the Ccity through the adoption of the Downtown Neighborhoods Community Plan in 2016 and lifting the caps off maximum dwelling units in mixed-use zone districts through the adoption of the mixed-use text amendment in 2022.
+Despite the policy changes, it continues to be difficult to build any new affordable housing in Downtown without significant public subsidy.